saf-dmitry/taskpaper-mode/README.md

     - Due on the second Friday of each month @due(this month +2 Fri)
     - Due on each Monday, Wednesday, and Friday @due(Mon,Wed,Fri)

 It doesn't cover all cases, but may work for you.
-For more flexible recurrence setup see the corresponding scripting example in the [Scripting Guide][tp-mode-scripting-guide].
+For more flexible recurrence setup see the corresponding scripting example in the [Scripting Guide][scripting-guide].

 Please consider that recurring appointments like any other event that takes place at a specific time would do best in your calendar because you cannot act on them until that moment.